 Alzheimer’s Association Caregiver Support Groups are facilitated by trained group leaders, ongoing, free and open to the community.
 Support groups allow families to meet other caregivers, to share experiences and caregiving tips while developing coping skills.
 Caregivers and family members are invited to visit.

 In Oakton, the group meets the third Monday of the month from 7:30 p.m. at Sunrise Senior Living (10322 Blake Lane).
-Call Betty Moore, group leader, at 703 255-2050 prior to attending for the first time.
+Call Betty Moore, group leader, at 703-255-2050, before attending for the first time.
 For a complete listing of Alzheimer’s Association support groups meeting throughout the National Capital Area, call toll-free 1-866-259-0042 or visit www.alz-nca.org.
 Support groups are subject to change.
-Contact the support group leader prior to attending for the first time to verify date, time and location.
+Contact the support group leader to verify date, time and location.

 CHADD (Children and Adults with Attention-Hyperactivity Disorder) of Northern Virginia.
 A support group meets on the second Tuesday of each month, 7:15 p.m., at Dolley Madison Library, 1244 Oak Ridge Ave., McLean.
 Contact Annette Spector, firstname.lastname@example.org, with questions.
 The support group schedule is also posted online at www.novachadd.org.
 For more information about these and other upcoming meetings, call 703-641-5451 or e-mail email@example.com.

 The Northern Virginia Epilepsy Group meets every Wednesday, 7-8 p.m., at the Falls Church High School Career Center, Room 100, 7521 Jaguar Trail.
 For additional information, call 703-425-6660.